 Get more recipes like this in the Workweek Lunch Meal Prep Program with access to our meal planning tools, grocery list generator, and more.
 Start a free trial today!

-You can jazz them up by adding:
+You can jazz them up by adding any of the following

 - chocolate chips